xpack-dev-tools/qemu-arm-xpack/README-BUILD.md

 ## Repository URLs

-- `https://github.com/xpack-dev-tools/qemu.git` - the URL of the QEMU Git fork used by the xPack QEMU ARM
+- `https://github.com/xpack-dev-tools/qemu.git` - the URL of the QEMU Git fork used by the xPack QEMU Arm
 - `git://git.qemu.org/qemu.git` - the URL of the upstream QEMU Git

 The build scripts use the first repo; to merge